sveltejs/svelte-preprocess/docs/preprocessing.md

 ### Babel

-The Babel preprocessor accepts an option object which is passed onto the babel runtime.
+The Babel preprocessor accepts an options object which is passed onto the babel runtime.
 You can check the [Babel API reference](https://babeljs.io/docs/en/options#primary-options) for specific options.

 **Note**: `Svelte` expects your JavaScript to be in at least ES6 format, so make sure to set your Babel configuration accordingly.